totallynotbrent/Sage/docs/security.md

 is bounded by the single local endpoint.
 A shared access token is a planned follow-up.

+SearXNG (when configured) is queried server-side only; the browser never sees SEARXNG_URL.

 ## Watch API

 The watch API (`POST /api/watch`, `POST /api/watch/scan`) reads server-local